 For readers unfamiliar with the story of Split, here is a brief outline of the plot.

 Casey’s gaze into the camera is of particular interest.
-Soon, Dennis will follow Casey and the three others to their car, and could well have been inside the mall, observing the birthday party.
-If we entertain the thought experiment that the shot represents Dennis’s gaze at the party, this means that the interaction between Casey and the villain will both start and end with them looking into each other’s eyes, the end being their climactic meeting of minds between the bars of the cage.
-There are also some metaphoric possibilities here: if the shot is his gaze, the fact that it contains two simultaneous devices at odds with each other, the track-out and zoom-in, perfectly fits the situation with all the competing personalities who share the space of Kevin Wendell Crumb’s body.
+Soon, through a shot from Dennis’s point-of-view, he will follow Casey and the three others to their car, and could well have been inside the mall too, observing the birthday party.
+If we entertain the thought experiment that the shot represents Dennis’s gaze at the party, this means that the interaction between Casey and the villain through the whole film will both start and end with them looking into each other’s eyes – the end is their climactic meeting of minds between the bars of the cage below the zoo.
+There are also some metaphoric possibilities here: if the opening shot is his gaze, the fact that it contains two simultaneous devices at odds with each other, the track-out and zoom-in, perfectly fits the situation with all the competing personalities who share the space of Kevin Wendell Crumb’s body.

 The first article already discussed how the three girls fighting for domination in the cell can be a metaphor of the film’s split personality issues, and also how this could be extended to other characters and situations (see here.)
 There is more, however, to be said about this.
 The cell itself has three split personalities:

 From these “pure” screenshots, this could be three different rooms.
 One wall is made of very solid-looking wood, with the door in the middle – as a background, this wall is often associated with Kevin’s various personalities, as the prison guard.
-Another wall is smooth and bright (with the bathroom as an additional light source) – often associated with Casey, since she turns out to be “pure”.
-The two remaining walls are made of rough stone – associated with Claire and Marcia, because they are “impure”, and two in number since they operate and are treated as a pair.
+Another wall is smooth and bright (with the bathroom as an additional light source) – often associated with Casey, since she turns out to be “pure”, according to The Beast’s worldview.
+The two remaining walls are made of rough stone – associated with Claire and Marcia, because they are “impure” – and there are two of them since these girls operate and are treated as a pair.

 Since Split spends a lot of time in that room, it is understandable that Shyamalan felt a general need for visual variety, but the nature of the walls is also emitting a faint murmur about the film’s central issue.
 One should not make too much of it, because the correspondence between character and background is by no means applied with iron-clad consequence, but if ignored we would miss out on the film’s richness.
 In some cases the demarcation lines split shots roughly down the middle: